 No, Swiss meringue buttercream does set hard nor does it form a crust or dry out like American buttercream can.
 That’s why SMBC is excellent for creating the smoothest frosting detail on cakes and perfectly piped (yet still fluffy tasting!) designs.

-Yes, this buttercream can sit at room temperature for 1-2 days.
+Yes, because of the sugar content and the fact that the egg whites are cooked this buttercream can sit at room temperature for 1-2 days.

 Can I freeze the buttercream?